bluehazzard/cbSelectiveCompiling/README.md

 ## How to use:
 1. open a c::b workspace with multiple projects or a project with multiple targets
 2. Go to "Plugins -> Selective Compile"
 3. Select the projects and targets you want to compile.
-Be aware that you have to select the project to compile any target within the project
+Be aware that you have to enable the project to compile any target within the project
+4. Hit Build.
+The script will now build all selected targets.
+The error messages and warnings can be seen in the output  window.
+The dialog is not modal, so you can move it anywhere and work with the normal c::b gui (ideal for multiple monitors)

 ## Be aware:
 * This is the earliest version of this plugin and also the c::b version is not fully tested.
 There can sleep a lot bugs and ui errors under the hood.
 If you find some, please report them.
 * This is the first version of the ui.
 I'm not familiar with the xrc file format of wxWidgets, and I will improve the ui as soon as possible, but for the first testing this should be enough.
 * For the unix guys: i will add a bash script soon.
-Hey, you are a unix guy, open the bat and look what it does, it is really simple to write one for yourself, probably only c&p
+Hey, you are a unix guy, open the .bat and look what it does, it is really simple to write one for yourself, probably only c&p